dgdoyh/dgdoyh/README.md

 - Computer Science - Video Game Programming student at Collège LaSalle Montréal (DEC) <br />
-- Currently seeking an Gameplay / Animation / UI programmer internship <br />
+- Currently seeking a Gameplay/Animation/UI Programmer Internship <br />
-- Confident in finding logical or visual bugs and fixing them 🔧 <br />
+- Confident in identifying and fixing logical or visual bugs 🔧 <br />

 <br />
 If you're looking for a cooperative & detail-oriented intern, I'm here for you! <br />